drtaylor93/santas_amex/analysis.md

 > ✍️ The datasets used in this test had a total of 50 transaction, and each solution was run a total of ten times.
 For \
 > more concrete results, larger sample sizes and more runs should be used to determine if there is an inflection point
-> where parallism outperforms a single threaded operation for writing to a csv.
+> where parallelism outperforms a single threaded operation for writing to a csv.
+Program was run on a 2021 Macbook Pro w/
+> 16 GB RAM.